CosteaRazvan/ScrabbleCalculator/README.txt

 For all tasks first run cells adnotated with "1.
 Imports", and "2.
 Main utility functions" For all task the output is stored in './results/'
+For testing change path variable to point the test directory.

 Task 1:
 	Run cell "4.
 Task 1"